Aldin-Dreamer/Arch-Hypr-Vault/README.md

 - ```subvol=PATH``` — mounts subvolume based on its relative path from top-level root.
 Without this options, Btrfs will default to mounting it to top-level root.
 - ```compress=<type[:level]>``` — Enables compression and automatically evaluates each file's compressibility and skips compression for files that don't compress well.
 When you read the file, the processor will decompress it on the fly.
 - ```noatime``` — Linux kernel automatically assigns metadata to each file and one of them is atime.
 It records the last accessed time, this introduces unnecessary writes whenever you open a file.
 For Btrfs it is recommended to use this option to disable atime.
 - ```discard``` — Enable discarding of freed file blocks.
-This is useful for SSD/NVMe devices, thinly provisioned LUNs, or virtual machine images; however, every storage layer must support discard for it to work. ```discard=sync``` discards the file, the moment you delete a file. ```discard=async``` queues the file for deletion and is only deleted when the CPU becomes idle improving perfomance, so it is recommended over synchronous mode.
+This is useful for SSD/NVMe devices, thinly provisioned LUNs, or virtual machine images; however, every storage layer must support discard for it to work.
+In HDD, the mount option is inherently useless and will be ignored.
+  - ```discard=sync``` discards the file, the moment you delete a file.
+  - ```discard=async``` queues the file for deletion and is only deleted when the storage drive becomes idle, improving perfomance.
+Because of this, it is recommended over synchronous mode.
+This option is enabled by default from Linux 6.2 onwards, we are explicitly adding it as a mount option in the below commands to ensure ```genfstab``` detects it and write it to the fstab file.
+  - ```nodiscard``` disables TRIM support, if you want to prevent forensic tracking risks in exchange for performance and longevity.
 </div>

 > 📖 **For the full options list:** [Mount options — ArchWiki](https://man.archlinux.org/man/btrfs.5#MOUNT_OPTIONS)